keeprich/study-devops-notes/AWS_cert-Summary.md

 – ReceiveMessageWaitTime is set to 0.

-CORRECT: "Configure Long Polling to eliminate empty responses by allowing Amazon SQS to wait until a message is available in a queue before sending a response" is the correct answer.
+## CORRECT: "Configure Long Polling to eliminate empty responses by allowing Amazon SQS to wait until a message is available in a queue before sending a response" is the correct answer.

 # A Solutions Architect has logged into an Amazon EC2 Linux instance using SSH and needs to determine a few pieces of information including what IAM role is assigned, the instance ID and the names of the security groups that are assigned to the instance.
 From the options below, what would be the best source of this information?

-Explanation
+Explanation:
 Instance metadata is data about your instance that you can use to configure or manage the running instance.
 Instance metadata is divided into categories, for example, host name, events, and security groups.

 Instance metadata is available at http://169.254.169.254/latest/meta-data.

-CORRECT: "Metadata" is the correct answer.
+## CORRECT: "Metadata" is the correct answer.

 # An application is generating a large amount of clickstream events data that is being stored on S3.
 The business needs to understand customer behaviour and want to run complex analytics queries against the data.
 Which AWS service can be used for this requirement?

-Explanation
+Explanation:
 Amazon Redshift is a fast, fully managed data warehouse that makes it simple and cost-effective to analyze all your data using standard SQL and existing Business Intelligence (BI) tools.

 RedShift is used for running complex analytic queries against petabytes of structured data, using sophisticated query optimization, columnar storage on high-performance local disks, and massively parallel query execution.

 With RedShift you can load data from Amazon S3 and perform analytics queries.
 RedShift Spectrum can analyze data directly in Amazon S3, but was not presented as an option.

-CORRECT: "Amazon RedShift" is the correct answer.
+## CORRECT: "Amazon RedShift" is the correct answer.

 # An application uses a MySQL database running on an Amazon EC2 instance.
 The application generates high I/O and constant writes to a single table on the database.
 Which Amazon EBS volume type will provide the MOST consistent performance and low latency?